miguelzeph/spark-how-to-run/README.md

-# Documentation for Using Apache Spark and PySpark
+# Minimal Apache Spark & PySpark Setup for Basic Functionality

 ## What is Apache Spark?
 **Apache Spark** is a distributed data processing engine designed for large-scale data processing.
 It provides high speed and efficiency in transforming and analyzing distributed data.